Mussaomar/RAM-Rainfall-Analysis-Malawi-RAM-/README.md

    "Initialize Earth Engine" — the first run opens a browser window for one-time OAuth sign-in and then caches the token.

-## Raster workflow: direct-to-QGIS vs Drive fallback
+ Raster workflow: direct to QGIS vs Drive fallback

 `gee/chirps.py` has two export functions: